how to make money with personal blog

 Quizzes: based on what you’re teaching, it might be helpful for students to try their knowledge at the end of each tutorial or module.

-Connection: you could select to offer feedback to pupils, or perhaps you could have a Facebook that is closed for pupils to join, where they can talk with the other person and with you.
+Connection: You could select to offer feedback to pupils, or perhaps you could have a closed Facebook page for pupils to join, where they can talk with the other person and you.

-Official certification: this is more appropriate for some topics than others, but pupils being provided a kind of official certification at the end of the course is helpful.
+Official certification: This is more appropriate for some topics than others, but it is helpful for pupils to be provided with some kind of official certification at the end of the course.

 Example: ProBlogger’s Courses